1978 AMPEG SVT

 For photos, click on the links below:

-1978 SVT characteristics: Black silkscreened graphics with rounded corners, two channels, small black D shaft knobs with silver tops, white rocker switches, white plastic rectangular power switch, red rectangular power light, silver grille cloth with plastic badge logo, preamp mounted underneath box top, white silkscreening, Magnavox or Selmer manufacturing, V9-SVT backplate, non exposed fan, three prong power cord and outlet, fuse, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, vinyl handles, vinyl covering over black painted wooden box, six rubber feet, eight chassis connector bolts bolts, 8x10 inch speakers, "tilt back" speaker cabinet with "towel bar" handle and bullseye logo.
+1978 SVT characteristics: Black silkscreened graphics with rounded corners, two channels, small black D shaft knobs with silver tops, white rocker switches, white plastic rectangular power switch, red rectangular power light, silver grille cloth with plastic badge logo, preamp mounted underneath box top, white silkscreening, Magnavox or Selmer manufacturing, V9-SVT backplate, non exposed fan, three prong power cord and outlet, fuse, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, vinyl handles, vinyl covering over black painted wooden box, six rubber feet, eight chassis connector bolts bolts, "tilt back" speaker cabinet with "towel bar" handle, bullseye logo and 8x10 inch speakers.

 1978 SVT serial numbers were located on the back panel left side and on the back plate of the speaker cabinet.
 Ampeg serial number dating is undocumented and very difficult.
 Some examples of 1977-1978 SVT serial numbers are 13296x, 13302x, 14914x and 14930x.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.